kevinlondon/kevinlondon.github.io/_drafts/useful-analogies.md

 toothpaste out for a while?
 In the beginning, it doesn't matter how you try to push out the toothpaste, you'll definitely get toothpaste.
 As you near the end of it, though, it's hard to get the toothpaste out.
-You have to roll the toothpaste from the bottom or else you can't get any out.
+You have to roll the toothpaste from the bottom.

 Sometimes in software, it feels the same way.
 New codebases are really easy to work in because there's so much greenfield.
 Everything is a new choice.
 As it